Business entities in Brunei

 The Brunei public limited company (BHD)

-- Although the Brunei PLC only requires US$1 of share capital, all its shareholders and half its directors to be Bruneians or Brunei PR;
+- Although the Brunei PLC only requires US$1 of share capital, all its shareholders and half its directors to be Bruneians or Brunei PR.
+This entity is not differentiated from a branch;

 - All Brunei PLCs must submit their annual financial statements to a statutory auditor and then file them with the Ministry of Finance;